LLNL/axom/src/docs/sphinx/dev_guide/github.rst

 -------------------------------------

-    When your work is complete, and you are ready to merge your topic branch to the develop branch, you must initiate a pull request in Bitbucket.
-Go into the Axom Bitbucket project, select your branch, and click `Create pull request` in the left column.
+    When your work is complete, and you are ready to merge your topic branch to the develop branch, you must initiate a pull request in Github.
+Go into the Axom Github project, select your branch, and click `Create pull request` in the left column.
 Make sure you select the correct destination branch.
 The default destination branch in our project is set up to be the develop branch.
 So, in most cases, you won't have to do anything special.

     You must also select appropriate team members to review changes.
-Our Bitbucket project is set up to require at least one other developer to approve the pull request before a merge.
+Our Github project is set up to require at least one other developer to approve the pull request before a merge.

     .. important:: **You cannot approve your own pull request.**

-    When your pull request is approved (see :ref:`review-label` for more information), you merge your topic branch to the develop branch by clicking the "merge" button in Bitbucket.
+    When your pull request is approved (see :ref:`review-label` for more information), you merge your topic branch to the develop branch by clicking the "merge" button in Github.
 If there are no merge conflicts, the merge will proceed and you are done.
-If there are conflicts, Bitbucket will indicate this and will not let you merge until all conflicts are resolved.
+If there are conflicts, Github will indicate this and will not let you merge until all conflicts are resolved.